Burnaby Lake Regional Park: Geography

 The lake is situated to the east of Burnaby City Hall, and is bordered by Highway 1 to the south, and the CN New Westminster Sub to the north (Formerly BN track).
 The Burnaby Lake Line of the British Columbia Electric Railway's interurban service from New Westminster to Vancouver ran along the south side of the lake.

 Still Creek, Eagle Creek, and Deer Lake flow into Burnaby Lake, while the lake empties from the east to the Fraser River through the Brunette River.

 Ecology

-Burnaby Lake hosts over 400 varieties of plant, bird, fish, mammal, reptile and amphibian species.
+Burnaby Lake hosts over 400 plant, bird, fish, mammal, reptile and amphibian species.
 An exceptionally wide variety of birds frequent the area, including great blue herons, bald eagles, osprey, and the green heron.
 Black bears once were common in the area.
 Vegetation such as bladderworts, cattails, bulrushes, and sedges are common around the area, with deciduous trees around the edge of the marshes.
 Conifers occupy the areas furthest from the lake.

 The lake is said to act as a settling pond for incoming pollutants from Still Creek, thereby protecting the outflowing Brunette River.
 Large amounts of sediment, peat moss, decomposing plants, and water lilies make the lake unsuitable for swimming.

 Because many storm sewers drain to the lake and the Brunette River, the Cariboo Dam at Brunette River controls the rate of water outflow to prevent flooding downstream during times of heavy rain.